ESPN

-According to a man very close to one of the participants, a rematch between Floyd Mayweather and Oscar De La Hoya should have taken place.
+According to a man very close to one of the participants, a rematch between Mayweather and De La Hoya should have occurred.

-Boxing’s baddest man Mike Tyson taking on tough Kiwi David Tua also would have been an all-out war between two of the toughest heavyweights of the 1990s era.
+Boxing’s Baddest man Mike Tyson taking on tough Kiwi David Tua would have been an all-out war between two of the toughest heavyweights of the 1990s era.

-Those fights are part of a ten-strong list of lost events revealed by Golden Boy Promotions matchmaker Robert Diaz.
+Those fights are part of a roll call of lost events revealed by Golden Boy Promotions matchmaker Robert Diaz.

 Airing some of his best match-ups that ultimately failed to make it over the line, Diaz outlined an impressive wishlist.